-The sign goes on to say that their first church in 1868 was built nearby.
+Their first church in 1868 was built nearby.

-Their first official pastor was fellow church member Reverend John Henry Yates.
+The first official pastor was fellow church member Reverend John Henry Yates.
 It was due to his efforts that the church members paid money to purchase land and begin to build this church where it is situated today.

-As mentioned above it took four years to complete what was originally a one story sanctuary at this location.
+As mentioned above, it took four years to complete what was originally a one-story sanctuary at this location.
 It was designed by another fellow church member by the name of Richard Allen.

 Architect Richard Allen was an impressive figure of a man!